logancyang/fastai-course/lesson6.md

 In the regularization techniques, we

 - always want batch norm
-- weight decay is more preferable than L2 regularization
+- weight decay is more preferable than L2 regularization (are they not the same thing? [yes and no](https://towardsdatascience.com/weight-decay-l2-regularization-90a9e17713cd)? )
 - weight decay vs. dropout?
 No definitive answer.
 Use a bit of both.
 Try it out.

 The next regularization technique is **data augmentation**.
 Jeremy is most excited about this approach.